michaelerule/LED_weaving/Project 4: Driver/Microcontroller firmware for Charlieplexed LED displays.md

 Lighting LEDs individually works for small projects, but not for large ones (>50 LEDs).
 As the number of lights increases, the fraction of time that each light spends on decreases, making the display dim.
 There also isn't enough time to scan a large number of lights without introducing noticeable flicker.

 The solution is to scan an entire row or column of the matrix at once.
-One can drive multiple LEDs simultaneously by (e.g.) turning on one anode and multiple cathodes.
-When doing this, take care not to over-current the microcontroller IO pins.
+One can drive multiple LEDs simultaneously by (e.g.) turning on one anode and multiple cathodes (but take care not to over-current the microcontroller IO pins).
 Appendix 1 (at the end of this post) gives notes for setting resistor values, but the usual series resistance for lighting a single LED is a good upper bound.

 ![](./Graphics/rowscan_425_5.gif)